 The current ratio is one measure of the VI's ability to pay its short-term obligations.
 The current ratio compares total current assets and liabilities.
 A current ratio of 2.00 to 1 indicates good current liquidity and an ability to meet the short-term obligations.
+This ratio measures only the General Fund and business-type activities of the Enterprise Funds, the VI's primary operating funds.

-At September 30, 2004, the VI had a government-wide ratio of current assets to current liabilities of \$1.44 to \$1.
+At September 30, 2005, the VI had ratios of current assets to current liabilities of \$1.44 to \$1.
 This indicates that for every dollar of current liabilities, the VI had \$1.44 to fund them.
-This is a less than satisfactory ratio, but an improvement from the ratios shown in the prior periods.
+This is considered a less than satisfactory ratio, and is consistent with the ratio in the previous period.